chelsejw/javascript-uno/README.md

 ## Intro
 This game was written JavaScript, CSS & HTML for SEI-22 Project 1.
-Uno images are generated with CSS!
+UNO cards are made with CSS!

 Rules here:
 https://www.unorules.com/

+Exceptions in my version:
-(However, in my game, starter card being an action card has no effect on the first player, and if it is a wildcard, a color is randomly chosen.
-There is also no need to say Uno.
-Haha.)
+* Starter card being an action card has no effect on the first player
+* If starter card is a wildcard, a color is randomly chosen.
+* There is also no need to say Uno.
+Haha.

 ## Bugs
 * There are some errors that occur, specifically "...cannot read length property of undefined at line 471" within the console.